 see also human writing, machine writing, producing texts, technologising the word

-What makes up a text depends on perspective and overlapping dimensions of text; editorial, technical and social.
+What makes up a text depends on perspective and on overlapping dimensions of text: editorial, technical and social.

 Image: A spread from Danielewski’s House of Leaves